pbsudharsan/polus-plugins-dl/polus-cellpose-inference-plugin/README.md

 # Cellpose
-This plugin is an implementation of segmenting 2D/ 3D images using  pretrained models implemented by Cellpose.[Cellpose](https://www.biorxiv.org/content/10.1101/2020.02.02.931238v1) is a generalist algorithm for cell and nucleus segmentation.
+This plugin is an implementation of segmenting 2D/ 3D images using  pretrained models generated  by authors of Cellpose.[Cellpose](https://www.biorxiv.org/content/10.1101/2020.02.02.931238v1) is a generalist algorithm for cell and nucleus segmentation.
 Cellpose uses two major innovations: a reversible transformation from training set masks to vector flows that can be predicted by a neural network, and a large segmented dataset of varied images of cells.

 This plugin can predict of cells and segment images.
 The default diameter used for segmenting images is 30.Pass 0 as argument if you want to run the regression model to predict the diameter.This plugin saves network predicted vector field in a zarr file.

-This plugin has been tested with CUDA 10.1 ,bfio:2.0.4 and run on GPu by default.Images are processed in tiles and plugin can process.
+This plugin has been tested with CUDA 10.1 ,bfio:2.0.4 and run on GPU by default.Images are processed in tiles and plugin can process.

 ## Building